opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/README.md

 ### Otel-Collector configurations

-The migrations components use OpenTelemetry for instrumentation so that different systems can be utilized acrpss (Prometheus, CloudWatch, Zipkin, etc) and across different types of infrastructure.
+The migrations components use OpenTelemetry for instrumentation so that different systems can be utilized across (Prometheus, CloudWatch, Zipkin, etc) and across different types of infrastructure.
 The docker solutions vended in this directory try to provide flexibility and consistency between different environments.
 Base images may change in the future as otel matures and configurations will also need to be updated over time due to external